 A separate nesting area should be provided in a cardboard or plastic box where the mice can burrow out of sight to sleep.
 The ideal bedding for nesting is shredded clean white paper (e.g. kitchen paper) and soft hay.
 Avoid fluffy bedding such as cotton wool as it can wrap around limbs or cause impactions in the stomach if eaten.

 Fresh water must be provided daily from a drip feed bottle with a metal spout.

-Feed a good quality rat or mouse mix based on mixed seeds and grains.
+Feed a good quality mouse mix based on mixed seeds and grains.
 Do not feed hamster food and avoid mixes containing lots of sunflower seeds and coloured corn flakes.
 Contrary to popular belief, mice do not need dairy products.
-Provide small pieces of fresh fruit (not citrus fruit) and vegetables.
-Feed small amounts of fresh food frequently and remove any uneaten food daily.
+Provide small pieces of fresh fruit (not citrus fruit) and vegetables and remove any uneaten food daily.

 Gnawing is important to wear down incisor teeth.
 Dog biscuits (based on egg and oatmeal without meat derivatives), gnawing blocks or untreated apple wood are good for this.

 Foraging behaviour can be encouraged by hiding food in cardboard tubes and under pots.

 Mice like to climb so it is a good idea to provide different levels with shelves or baskets.
 Natural ropes can also be used for climbing in addition to gnawing.
 Cardboard tubes and egg boxes can be used for hiding, climbing and gnawing.